silviolanz/modak/README.md

 My Solution:

 First of all, I created a public github repo named 'modak'.
-As I started from zero, I had to install all dependencies (npm and node), find the right versions and finally installed go.
+As I started from zero, I had to install all dependencies.
+(npm and node), find the right versions and finally installed go.
 After that, I created the main.go file with a simple hello-world code, initialized a go module and tested it locally.
 Once that worked, I initialized a new CDK project in the root directory of my repo (cdk init app --language typescript).